Custom ponyc Builds for Debugging¶

 make build

-The resulting ponyc binary is in build/release/.
+The resulting ponyc binary is in build/release/ — or, when you pass use= options, a suffixed directory like build/release-address_sanitizer that lists the enabled options.
 Use it in place of your system ponyc to compile programs with the instrumentation enabled.

 To combine multiple options, separate them with commas: